A 1-bedroom suite in Las Vegas separates the bedroom from the living and dining areas of the accommodation, providing a more residential feel.

 With 823 square feet of space, Tropicana’s Club Suite offers a separate bedroom, dry bar, fridge, and a “residential” feel.

-Located smack dab in the middle of the Strip, Cosmopolitan’s Terrace One Bedroom suite offers 610 total square feet of space, amazing views of Las Vegas, and a 2-person Japanese soaking tub.
+Located smack dab in the middle of the Strip, Cosmopolitan’s Terrace One Bedroom suite offers 610 total square feet of space, amazing views of Las Vegas, and a 2-person Japanese soaking tub that overlooks the Strip.

 TI offers an Executive Suite that is equipped with 830 square feet of space, a separate bedroom, 2 bathrooms, floor-to-ceiling windows, and a living area.